allancoding/flashplayer/README.md

   Flashplayer
 </h2>

-This is a flashplayer that works with a bowser useing flash version 32 the last update before it was discontinued.
+This is a flashplayer that works with a bowser using flash version 32 the last update before it was discontinued.

 ## Run dev